gksander/react-native-turbo-styles/docs/docs/getting-started.md

 ### Create Style Builder with Constraints

 Next, you create a "style builder" by providing constraints.
-The library ships with a default set of [TailwindCSS](https://tailwindcss.com/)-like constraints that you can use or extend - or you can provide your own set of constraints.
+The library ships with a default set of [TailwindCSS](https://tailwindcss.com/)-like constraints that you can use or extend &ndash; or you can provide your own set of constraints.

 ```ts
 // myTurboStyles.ts